-Nearly 200 years later, Aubrey Beardsley, already well known for his dark, satirical artwork, illustrated Canto IV of Pope’s epic, in a style known as grotesque, where human forms blur into plants, machines, or animals.
+Nearly 200 years later, Aubrey Beardsley, already known for his dark, satirical artwork, illustrated Canto IV of Pope’s epic in a grotesque style blurring human forms into plants, machines, or animals.

 Unnumber'd Throngs, on ev'ry side are seen,